oscar-bender-stone/honors-thesis/source/introduction.typ

   between information_.

-This thesis proposes to rexamine a topic in the literature: the notion of _information_.
+This thesis proposes to re-examine the notion of information.
 Using the etymology in Latin, "to form", this thesis develops a formalized programming language to organize information.This provides the missing link to the _semantics_ of information, more so than labels within Knowledge Graphs or ones commonly used in AI.

 == Goals

-The aim of this thesis is to create a formalized programing language, called Welkin, derived from an archaic German word meaning "sky, heavens".
-The key goals outline the defecincies bserved in the formalisms above:
+The aim of this thesis is to create a formalized programming language, called Welkin, originating from the German word _wolke_ (cloud) @oed:welkin.
+The following goals resolve the deficiencies observed in the formalisms above:

-- *Universality:* we provide a theory to work with _any_ partial computable function.
+- *Universality (G1):* we provide a theory to work with _any_ partial computable function.
 Thus, we ensure that checking a certificate is always decidable, and encode appropriately (for set theory, type theories, etc.).

-- *Standarization:* the language must be specified by an unambiguous standard and have a reliable *Trusted Computing Base*.
+- *Standardization (G2):* the language must be specified by an unambiguous standard and have a reliable *Trusted Computing Base*.
 To ensure this, the language must have an unambiguous syntax and semantics, as well as a reliable meta-theory.

-- *Encoding:* the .
+- *Encoding (G3):* information must be encoded in an optimal yet efficient way (effective linear-time checking).
 We provide a 64-bit hashing scheme for most implementations, as this ensures enough unique IDs while being efficient on modern hardware.

+== Outline

+This thesis is organized as follows:

+- *@foundations* discusses foundations, providing the meta-theory based on Gödel's System T to more easily encode computability and have a theory equi-consistent to Peano Arithmetic.
+- *@information_systems* defines information and the optimal encoding proven in this thesis.
+This is optimal w.r.t. to a certain class of efficient computable functions.
+- *@syntax* introduces the LL(1) grammar for Welkin, a graph-based language that easily encodes lambda terms.
+- *@semantics* explains the semantics of terms in the theory and finalizes the encoding.
+This also introduces the 64-bit hashing scheme.
+- *@bootstrap* overviews the work done in the Standard and ensures Welkin is "strong enough" to "encode itself".
+- *@conclusion* reviews the work in this thesis and provides insights to potential applications and languages built on top of Welkin.